collective/Products.remember/Products/remember/examples/sampleremember/README.txt

 a.
 If you based your code on an earlier version of SampleRemember (v 1.0) you may have an incorrectly registered GenericSetup "Import Step" that is stuck in your site, which might be preventing other GenericSetup profiles from running.

+  I posted a How-To on plone.org called "GenericSetup: Uninstalling Import Steps" (which also details doing this manually in Clouseau), but if you're anxious:

   NOTE: The bad step may be called "remember-useraddr" or "sampleremember-defaultmember"
         or it may be called "YourProductNameHere-default".